ZeeCoder/container-query/docs/getting-started.md

 data, producing a JSON file.

 Depending on your setup (Gulp / webpack, etc) this file may or may not contain more than one container's data.

-See [Multiple Containers](multiple-containers.md) for more details.
+(See [Multiple Containers](multiple-containers.md) for more details.)

-For each containers you have in your app, you'll need to create a new `Container` instance, fed with the extracted css stats.
+For each containers you have in your app, you'll need to instantiate a new `Container` with the extracted css stats.

 Once you've done that, the runtime will take care of the rest.